JSLiam94/Paper-List-for-Prototypical-Learning/README.md

 - [[2019-NIPS]](https://proceedings.neurips.cc/paper/2019/file/adf7ee2dcf142b0e11888e72b43fcb75-Paper.pdf) **This looks like that: deep learning for interpretable image recognition** [:octocat:](https://github.com/cfchen-duke/ProtoPNet)

+<summary>Abstract</summary>
+When we are faced with challenging image classification tasks, we often explain our reasoning by dissecting the image, and pointing out prototypical aspects of one class or another.
+The mounting evidence for each of the classes helps us make our final decision.
+In this work, we introduce a deep network architecture – prototypical part network (ProtoPNet), that reasons in a similar way: the network dissects the image by finding prototypical parts, and combines evidence from the prototypes to make a final classification.
+The model thus reasons in a way that is qualitatively similar to the way ornithologists, physicians, and others would explain to people on how to solve challenging image classification tasks.
+The network uses only image-level labels for training without any annotations for parts of images.
+We demonstrate our method on the CUB-200-2011 dataset and the Stanford Cars dataset.
+Our experiments show that ProtoPNet can achieve comparable accuracy with its analogous non-interpretable counterpart, and when several ProtoPNets are combined into a larger network, it can achieve an accuracy that is on par with some of the best-performing deep models.
+Moreover, ProtoPNet provides a level of interpretability that is absent in other interpretable deep models.

 <pre>
 @article{chen2019looks,
   title={This looks like that: deep learning for interpretable image recognition},